 2. Where are they designed and manufactured, and why does that matter?

 There’s no durability without quality design and manufacturing behind the finished product.
 Ask about what materials are used to the terminal construction, as well as what their design iteration process is.
-ATS time clocks are all designed and manufactured in the United States to ensure the highest quality.
+ATS time clocks are all designed and manufactured in the United States to ensure the highest quality and even offers a weather resistant time clock.

 3. Can they be branded to meet your needs and configured to meet your customers’ needs?